FedeClaudi/Term.jl/docs/src/live/app_intro.md

 ```

 Easy.
 Now to *use* the app you'd call `play(app)`.
-This starts an interactive session in which the app continously refreshes its display and reacts to user input until the app is exited by pressing `q` or `Esc`.
+This starts an interactive session in which the app continuously refreshes its display and reacts to user input until the app is exited by pressing `q` or `Esc`.
 Unfortunately we can't do that here in the docs, but we can use `frame` to see what the app would look like
 when we start it: